-It promotes the growth of healthy gut flora.
-This food also improves digestion and relieves constipation.
+Fermented sauerkraut contains probiotics that promote the growth of healthy gut flora.
+This food also improves digestion and relieves constipation, gas, and bloating.
 It can reduce irritable bowel syndrome (IBS).
 It even protects the digestive tract against potential diseases from bad bacteria.

 People consider it a probiotic food because it contains a large variety of lactic acid strains of probiotics.
 The lactic acid in sauerkraut helps break down food more easily, which aids in digestion.

-It is one of the few foods that contain Lactobacillus bacteria, especially Lactobacilli plantarum.
-It’s the “good guy” bacteria.
+It is one of the few foods that contain helpful microbes such as Lactobacillus bacteria, especially Lactobacilli plantarum.
+These are the good bacteria.
 L. plantarum can live in your gut and prevent pathogenic disease-causing microorganisms from flourishing.

-Like the way icing lines a cake, it maintains a healthy barrier in your colon that helps keep the “bad guys” from penetrating the lining of your intestines and entering your bloodstream.
+Like the way icing lines a cake, it maintains a healthy barrier in your colon that helps keep the harmful bacteria from penetrating the lining of your intestines and entering your bloodstream.